-Scholarships to the Michener Art Museum will include one free session of art class or summer camp during the season in which scholarship award is received.
-They will also include one-year Household membership to the Museum, which will enable awardee families to share the excitement of the museum with their children.
-Families will enjoy all the benefits of membership including free admission, discounts on programs, special savings in the museum shops, and invitations to members’ previews and special events.
+The Michener Art Museum offers need-based scholarships for youth art classes and summer camps to eligible families in the community.
+The scholarship is good for one year pending availability of sufficient funds, and includes a one-year household membership to the Museum.
+This membership will enable awardee families to share the excitement of the Museum with their children.
+Families will also enjoy all the benefits of membership including free admission, discounts on programs, special savings in the museum shops, and invitations to members’ previews and special events.

 The Robert V. Nesi Education Award was established in 2002 in memory of Robert V. Nesi, son of Daniel and Polly Nesi.
 In addition, Isaac Witkin’s Waif’s Anchors (1986) was donated in memory of Robert V. Nesi by his family in 2008.

 The Michener Art Museum Volunteer Scholarship for Art Education Endowment was established in 2013, thanks to the generosity of Museum volunteers.
 Learn how to make a donation to this fund.

 The Holly Berry Huynh Memorial Scholarship Endowment was created in February 2013.
 Holly Berry Huynh was an active, enthusiastic, and creative participant in the Michener Art Museum’s summer camp program from 2010-2012.
 Her life was tragically cut short in November 2012, when she was 9 years old.
 Ongoing individual donations will keep Holly’s inspiration and spirit alive in the Education Center at the James A. Michener Art Museum.
 Learn how to make a donation to this fund.